64 amazing alcohol-free things to do in Dubai if you're doing sober October

 Cha Cha Boats

 Having set sail all the way from the Amalfi Coast, and docked in the waters of Dubai – Cha Cha Boats has welcomed the Gozzo Italian boats for a unique sailing experience.
-During the holy month, there are a variety of packages to choose from, all at half price, with the boats holding a maximum of eight people.
+There are a variety of packages to choose from, with the boats holding a maximum of eight people.

 Take your pick and get ready to experience the wind in your hair.